Milena Pires

 Milena Pires is an East Timorese politician and women's rights activist who served as director of the United Nations Development Fund for Women (UNIFEM) in East Timor.
-Since 2016, she has been the Permanent Representative of East Timor to the United Nations.
+From 2016 to 2020, she was the Permanent Representative of East Timor to the United Nations.

 Early life and education

 Pires was born on 19 June 1966 in Dili, Portuguese Timor.
 Her family went into exile in Australia when Pires was nine years old, during the Indonesian occupation of East Timor.
 She studied sociology and English literature, receiving a Bachelor of Arts from the University of New England.

 Career

 Pires has been active in the East Timorese independence movement since 1989.
 She was Deputy Speaker of the National Council during the United Nations Transitional Administration in East Timor.
-She is a member of the Social Democratic Party.
+She was a member of the Social Democratic Party.
 From 2001 to 2002 she was a member of the Constituent Assembly and helped to draft the Constitution of East Timor.
 She then became a member of the first National Parliament.
 In 2002, Pires was campaign director for President of East Timor, Xanana Gusmão.
 On 27 August 2007, she was elected a member of the National Council by the National Parliament.

 Pires is a member of a number of national and international organisations advocating for women's rights and has worked with the UN to produce numerous reports on women's rights.

 She received funding from the Catholic Institute for International Relations to research domestic violence in East Timor.
 From 2002 to 2007 she was director of the UNIFEM offices in East Timor.
 In 2010, she was elected to the UN Committee on the Elimination of Discrimination against women, serving until 2014.
 She was a founding member of the Centre for Women and Gender.
 She has written articles on domestic violence and women's rights.

 On 12 April 2016, Pires was appointed by President Taur Matan Ruak as East Timor's Permanent Representative to the United Nations.
+In 2023, she was nominated as CEO of the East Timor Trading Group.